DrewNaylor/MadMilkman.Ini/README.md

   * C# - `using MadMilkman.Ini;`
   * VB.NET - `Import MadMilkman.Ini`
   * C++/CLI - `using namespace MadMilkman::Ini;`
+  > I'm not entirely sure if this'll work for C++/CLI as VS2019 said it couldn't find the correct program for it, but I'm keeping this here as it was in the original readme and could work.
 4. Write some INI files processing code.
   * Use code samples located in MadMilkman.Ini.Samples, written in C#, VB.NET and C++/CLI as starting point.
+  > Again, I didn't update the C++ project, so it may not work.
-  * Read [MadMilkman.Ini.Documentation.chm](https://github.com/MarioZ/MadMilkman.Ini/raw/master/MadMilkman.Ini.Documentation.zip) to learn more about the component and its API references.
+  * Read [MadMilkman.Ini.Documentation.chm](https://github.com/DrewNaylor/MadMilkman.Ini/raw/master/MadMilkman.Ini.Documentation.zip) to learn more about the component and its API references.

 ## Feedback & Support:
+> Original readme, so I might not be able to help with it, and [MarioZ](https://github.com/MarioZ/MadMilkman.Ini) is the original author of the library, so feedback that's unrelated to this fork should go to them.
 Please feel free to contact me with any questions, suggestions or issues regarding the MadMilkman.Ini component, I will be more than happy to provide a help.
 Also if you found the component useful or useless I would be interested in hearing about it.